 Rust Programming Language is a new language from Mozilla and the Rust team that was designed to bring modern programming language features and high performance to systems programming.
-It has many new concepts, though it is still a work in progress, so do not expect it to be perfect.
+Though it has many new concepts, it is still a work in progress, so do not expect it to be perfect.

 Rust is a remarkable project, as its goal of creating one trustworthy compiler for safe code is slowly developing into reality.
 A responsible system programmer can trust Rust to provide them with an end-to-end system of compilation, analysis, and runtime support that’s free of undefined behaviors or other exploitable flaws.

-The learning curve in this language is steep, but you won’t be alone, as the community behind Rust is great and very active.
-When you first start using Rust, you usually compile from source, so it’s important to understand the tooling around it.
+The learning curve in this language is steep, but you won’t be alone, as the community behind Rust is excellent and very active.
+When you first start using Rust, you usually compile from source, so it’s essential to understand the tooling around it.

-You heard rust is coming, and that it’s a major game changer.
-You’re trying to install Rust on your Linux system, but the installation doesn’t go as you expect.
-It’s very likely that you don’t have the proper dependencies, or the compiler is missing.
-The following article explains how to prepare your system for Rust and then install it.
+You heard rust is coming and that it’s a significant game changer.
+You’re trying to install Rust on your Linux system, but the installation doesn’t go as expected.
+It’s very likely that you don’t have the proper dependencies or the compiler is missing.
+The following article explains how to prepare your system for Rust and install it.

 - A system running Rocky Linux 8 with at least 2 GB memory and 20 GB of free disk space.

 - A working Internet connection to download and install the installer script.

 Before installing Rust, it is essential to verify that all your packages are up to date.

 Run the following command as root:

 sudo dnf check-update && sudo dnf update -y